Avaiga/taipy-doc/docs/manuals/core/features/index.md

-This documentation focuses on providing necessary information to use the Taipy core features, and in particular the capabilities related to scenario management.
-It is assumed that the reader already knows the [Taipy core concepts](../concepts/index.md) described in a previous documentation.
+This documentation focuses on providing necessary information to use the Taipy Core features, and in particular the capabilities related to scenario management.
+It is assumed that the reader already knows the [Taipy Core concepts](../concepts/index.md) described in a previous documentation.

 It is also assumed in the next sections that [`my_config.py`](../my_config.py) module contains a Taipy configuration